CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Experiments

 Figure \ref{fig:NPSE_heatmap_figure_MAE_and_Marginal} shows that our strategy for constructing calibrated HPD regions from an NPSE base estimator (i.e. a score diffusion model) is also successful.
 Both of our methods demonstrate better conditional coverage performance than other approaches, as well as solid marginal coverage.
 In particular, \locartourmethod{} proved to be the most effective, producing credible regions that simultaneously improve conditional coverage while respecting marginal coverage.
 While the HDR method also shows acceptable conditional coverage in some settings, it does not achieve marginal coverage in any dataset.
 This highlights the efficiency of our approach in recalibrating credible regions across different posterior estimators.

-Figure \ref{fig:NPE_heatmap_figure_MAE_other_budgets} in Appendix \ref{appendix:additional_res} shows that our approach consistently displays improved conditional coverage performance across two budgets ($B_{\text{all}} = 2000$ and $B_{\text{all}} = 20000$).
+Figure \ref{fig:NPE_heatmap_figure_MAE_other_budgets} in Appendix \ref{appendix:additional_res} shows that our approach consistently displays improved conditional coverage performance across two additional budgets ($B_{\text{all}} = 2000$ and $B_{\text{all}} = 20000$).
 A caveat exists, however: for the smaller budget, \locartourmethod{} performs comparably to the global one, likely because its partitioning strategy struggles with sparse calibration data.
 For this case, \cdfourmethod{} shows better results.
 This illustrates how \ourmethod{} adapts its performance based on the available data, highlighting its flexibility across different calibration budgets and posterior estimators of varying quality.
-The results obtained in this section reinforce the capacity of \ourmethod{} to enhance calibration in credible regions for fixed observations $\x$.
+This adaptiveness is also reflected in the size results in Table \ref{tab:hpd_areas_2d} in Appendix \ref{appendix:additional_res}, which show \ourmethod{}'s ability to adjust region size, unlike the more rigid global or non-conformal methods.
+All results obtained in this section reinforce the capacity of \ourmethod{} to enhance calibration in credible regions for fixed observations $\x$.